Regular structures of an intractable enumeration problem: a diagonal recurrence relation of monomer-polymer coverings on two-dimensional rectangular lattices: A two-dimensional sequence

 The explicit expressions for the sequence have \emph{three terms}.
 As the proof of the main theorem shows, each term plays a distinct role in building up or canceling out the coefficients of the recurrence identities added to each position in the lattice square.

-In Appendix~\ref{A:seq} we show some other interesting properties of this two-dimensional sequence.
+In Appendix~\ref{A:seq} we show some additional interesting properties of this two-dimensional sequence.
 There we derive the double generating function of the sequence, and show that each element of the sequence is an integer.

 \begin{defi} The coefficient sequence $\coe_{s,i,j}$ is defined recursively as

 \end{defi}

 As examples, the sequence for $s=4$ is shown in Table~\ref{T:s4}, and the sequence for $s=5$ is shown in Table~\ref{T:s5}.